brucecantarim/imagigram/README.md

 Instagram Clone in React Native for Imagine School's Frontend Developer course.

 ## How to run it
-Setup the secrets copying the .env.example file, and filling with your firebase project details.
+Setup the secrets copying the .env.example file to .env, and filling with your firebase project details.

 Run yarn install, and afterwards, yarn start.